 Once you have found a suitable tree, the first step is to take plenty of pictures from different angles.
 Next, take measurements so your estimates will be precise.
 When you are designing, have the foundation spread across multiple branches to ensure weight will be evenly distributed.

 Use your measurements to draw up your perfect treehouse.
 Do not forget to include a way up and windows.
 Fortunately, as long as your design allows for a safe and strong foundation, the only limit is your imagination!

 After designing your treehouse, create a list of all your materials.
 Be sure to double-check that you have everything for a strong house.

 You will need to begin with building a strong and secure foundation over the tree trunk.
 For optimum support, it should spread over several branches.

 The rest is a much more straightforward procedure.
 The floor is added on top of the foundation by attaching exterior plywood sheets or tongue and groove floorboards.
 From there, you build as you would with any other house.
 Raise your walls and roof, then make sure to include doors and windows along with a safe way to reach your new tree house.

 After ensuring your finished product is secure and strong, the final step is to enjoy!

-There are a lot of steps to building a safe, sturdy treehouse.
+There are a lot of steps to building a safe, sturdy treehouse and a treehouse is just one of many fun things to build in your backyard.
 If your custom home just doesn’t seem complete without one, contact us and our team will be happy to help you build a treehouse into your plans.